 instructor’s attendance policy;

-a statement describing Texas State’s honors code policy and a web reference (see UPPS 07.10.01 “Honor Code”);
+a statement describing Texas State’s Honor Code policy and a web reference (see UPPS No. 07.10.01, Honor Code);

-date/time for final examination; and
+date and time for final examination; and

-a statement for students with special needs that might read: “If you are a student with a disability who will require an accommodation(s) to participate in this course, please contact me as soon as possible.
+a statement for students with disabilities that might read: “If you are a student with a disability who will require an accommodation to participate in this course, please contact me as soon as possible.
 You will be asked to provide documentation from the Office of Disability Services.
 Failure to contact me in a timely manner may delay your accommodations.”

-EXAMS, PAPERS, ESSAYS AND OTHER GRADED ASSIGNMENTS
+PROCEDURES REGARDING EXAMS, PAPERS, ESSAYS, AND OTHER GRADED ASSIGNMENTS

-Finals will be administered according to the published schedule.
+Final examinations will be administered according to the published schedule.
 Individual students with conflicts or serious problems may take a final at an alternative time if they secure permission from the instructor.

 Instructors must observe deadlines established by the bookstore to ensure that texts are available at the appropriate time.

-The University encourages the use of written assignments in as many courses as possible.
+The university encourages the use of written assignments in as many courses as possible.

-Students’ written work must conform to the policies and procedures regarding cheating and dishonesty, as described in Texas State UPPS 07.10.01 “Honor Code.”
+Students’ written work must conform to the policies and procedures regarding cheating and dishonesty, as described in UPPS No. 07.10.01, Honor Code.

-Criteria and guidelines for identifying courses as Writing Intensive are listed in AA/PPS 02.01.01 “Academic Credit Courses: Additions, Changes, and Deletions.”
+Criteria and guidelines for identifying courses as writing intensive are listed in AA/PPS No. 02.01.01, Academic Credit Courses: Additions, Changes, and Deletions.

 Public Access to Course Information

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following: